 The table below sets out the most significant macroeconomic factors used to estimate the FLI on the ECL provisions.

+Upside scenario Base line expect ation Downside scenario 2024 2025 2026 2024 2025 2026 2024 2025 2026 GDP growth (%) 4.80 5.00 4.00 2.40 2.30 2.20 1.00 1.10 1.10 Inflation (Annual average) (%) 4.20 4.00 4.00 5.40 5.20 5.00 7.79 7.59 7.00 Foreign exchange rate 15.40 14.90 15.60 18.10 17.50 18.35 23.50 21.00 22.00

-2022 dn Jpside scenario 0 Base Baseline expectation ation ď Downside scenario ario 2023 2024 2025 2023 2024 2025 2023 2024 2025 GDP growth (%) 4.2 4.8 5.0 2.8 2.7 2.4 0.8 1.0 1.0 Inflation (Annual average) (%) 5.0 3.8 4.0 6.1 4.9 5.1 8.4 7.2 7.4 Foreign exchange rate 13.6 14.2 14.5 17.4 17.4 18.2 22.4 21.7 20.5
+Upside scenario Base line expect ation Downside scenario 2023 2024 2025 2023 2024 2025 2023 2024 2025 GDP growth (%) 4.2 4.8 5.0 2.8 2.7 2.4 0.8 1.0 1.0 Inflation (Annual average) (%) 5.0 3.8 4.0 6.1 4.9 5.1 8.4 7.2 7.4 Foreign exchange rate 13.6 14.2 14.5 17.4 17.4 18.2 22.4 21.7 20.5

-'n Upside scenario 0 Base Baseline expectation ation ŏ Downside scenario ario 2022 2023 2024 2022 2023 2024 2022 2023 2024 GDP growth (%) 4.00 4.20 4.30 3.00 2.40 2.40 (09:0) (0.40) 0.00 Inflation (Annual 3.60 3.60 3.60 5.70 5.50 5.30 7.60 7.40 7.40 average) (%) Foreign exchange rate 12.50 12.80 13.70 15.30 15.90 16.60 22.10 22.70 24.20

-Judgement Retail and retail SME Wholesale and commercial SME SWE Measurement of the Parameters are determined on a Parameters are determined 12-month and pooled basis, with exposures based on the application of lifetime ECL pooled on a portfolio level at a statistical models that produce minimum.
-Where appropriate, estimates based on more granular pooling is applied. counterparty-specific financial The inputs used to determine information and transaction parameter values include characteristics including the historically observed behaviour as nature of available collateral. well as behavioural and Due to the specialised nature of demographic information related these exposures, parameters to individual exposures currently produced by models are taken on book. through a robust review and PD parameters are determined through assessment of the influence that various risk drivers have had on historical default rates.
-EAD parameters are estimated based on product characteristics and historical draw-down and payment behaviour. challenge process before being applied to calculate expected credit losses, and are required to be signed off by a committee of wholesale credit experts who can motivate adjustments to modelled parameters.
+Judgement Retail and retail SME Wholesale and commercial SME Measurement of the Parameters are determined on a Parameters are determined 12-month and pooled basis, with exposures based on the application of lifetime ECL pooled on a portfolio level at a statistical models that produce • estimates based on minimum.
+Where appropriate, more granular pooling is applied. counterparty-specific financial The inputs used to determine information and transaction parameter values include characteristics including the historically observed behaviour as nature of available collateral. well as behavioural and Due to the specialised nature of demographic information related these exposures, parameters to individual exposures currently produced by models are taken on book. through a robust review and PD parameters are determined challenge process before being PD parameters are determined through assessment of the applied to calculate expected influence that various risk drivers credit losses, and are required have had on historical default to be signed off by a committee rates. of wholesale credit experts who can motivate adjustments to EAD parameters are estimated modelled parameters. based on product characteristics and historical draw-down and payment behaviour.
 LGDs are determined by estimating expected future cash flows and are adjusted for forward looking information such as the prime lending rate and GDP.
 These cash flows include direct costs and proceeds from the sale of collateral.
 Collateral recovery rates are based on historically observed outcomes.
 The statistical models applied implicitly assume that risk drivers that influence default risk, payment behaviour and recovery expectations within the historical data will continue to be relevant in the future.
 Parameters are calibrated for the calculation of 12-month and ECL using term structures that consider borrower risk, account age, historical behaviour, transaction characteristics and correlations between parameters.
 Term structures have been developed over the entire remaining lifetime of an instrument.
 The remaining lifetime is limited to the contractual term of instruments in the portfolio, with the exception of instruments with an undrawn commitment such as credit cards, where no limit is placed on the length of the remaining lifetime.
 In such instances the remaining term is determined with reference to the change in client requirements that would trigger a review of the contractual terms, for example an increase in limit.
 Expected credit losses on open accounts are discounted from the expected date of default to the reporting date using the asset's original effective interest rate or a reasonable approximation thereof.